Muraqabah: Etymology and meaning

+The word murāqabah is derived from rā-qāf-bāʿ, which means to guard and watch over with the expectation of noticing any change, unique qualities or abnormalities of a given thing.

 In ancient Arabic, the word murāqabah referred to one who would watch the night sky.
 They would scan the sky in hopes to see the first signs of early stars to begin their journey.
 Due to the intense heat and difficult terrain of the Arabian Peninsula, the ability to recognize the constellations and their seasonal divergences was a critical skill.
 In the classic poem, "the observer of the night is as vigilant as a fish in search of water".